Skip to content

 Door icon

-What happens once you have applied for housing?
+What happens once you have applied for housing

 Once we have processed your application, we let you know how many points you have.
 We allocate housing based on need, not waiting time.
 So it is important that you let us know of any change of circumstances by keeping your details up to date.

-What documents will you need to provide?
+Documents you need to provide

 If Islington Council considers you for housing, we will ask you to provide documents to prove: